 Next, let’s consider how amazing it is when you invest in your employees.
 It shows that you:

 - Are in it for the long haul.

 - Want to see your employees succeed and get better at their jobs.

 You don’t have to make considerable investments in your company, although you can.
 Even the smallest ideas can help your employees thrive.
 For example, you could take a cue from Buffer, and allow your employees to request any book they want throughout the year.
 We also have a great list of creative ways to encourage your employees to learn more on the WorkBright blog.

 Overall, you want to show your employees that personal development is essential.
-How can you all grow together and leave work every day feeling better than when you walked in the door?
+How can you all grow together, stay engaged, and leave work every day feeling better than when you walked in the door?

 5. Say Thank You More Often

-Last, but not least, let’s talk about the importance of saying thank you.
+Last, but not least, let’s talk about the importance of recognizing your employees’ hard work and saying thank you.
 Saying thanks often comes up around the holidays, but it’s not confined to a few months out of the year.
 Saying thank you is one of the easiest ways to acknowledge your employees for all the amazing work they do year-round.
 We appreciate people who tell us thank you, and it makes us feel seen and heard.

 Instead of saving your gratitude for the holidays, make a habit of saying thank you more often in 2020.
 How can you add saying thanks to your routine in the new year?
 We promise this is one habit that will get your further this year.

 Your employees join your company because they see something special in you and what you provide.
-Over time, it can be challenging to stay as engaged because settling into work usually creates a different dynamic for everyone.
+Over time, it can be challenging for your company to stay engaging because settling into work usually creates a different dynamic for everyone.
 By continuously connecting with and appreciating your employees for the work they do, you can build an engaged workforce.
 If you show that your company is making strides in the right direction, you’ll see the tide begin to turn at work.